mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentTitleIPartAProgramAssociationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StudentTitleIPartAProgramAssociationsApi();
-            var studentTitleIPartAProgramAssociation = new EdFiStudentTitleIPartAProgramAssociation(); // EdFiStudentTitleIPartAProgramAssociation | The JSON representation of the \"studentTitleIPartAProgramAssociation\" resource to be created or updated.
+            var studentTitleIPartAProgramAssociation = new EdFiStudentTitleIPartAProgramAssociationWritable(); // EdFiStudentTitleIPartAProgramAssociationWritable | The JSON representation of the \"studentTitleIPartAProgramAssociation\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostStudentTitleIPartAProgramAssociation(studentTitleIPartAProgramAssociation);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PoststudentTitleIPartAProgramAssociation(studentTitleIPartAProgramAssociation);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentTitleIPartAProgramAssociationsApi.PostStudentTitleIPartAProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentTitleIPartAProgramAssociationsApi.PoststudentTitleIPartAProgramAssociation: " + e.Message );
             }
         }
     }